 The video begins with the resource officer on his knees but with the Bracey’s arms behind her back.
 Thereupon the officer immediately pulls the student backward over his knee as he stands up and slams her to the ground.
 An audible thud can be heard from Bracey’s head hitting the concrete.
 There she laid motionless as a cacophony of questions, expletives, and statements were shouted: “What the fuck is wrong with you,” “You knocked her out,” and “You can’t do that.”
 The officer, later identified as Deputy Ethan Fournier, proceeds to handcuff the student, and the video ends.

 Osceola County Sheriff Marcos Lopez justified the attack, stating, “the student was not complying with lawful commands.
-She went after another student and from there it excelled.”
+She went after another student.”
 Lopez said his office was turning over the investigation to state investigators “to be sure no one can say that we are looking out for our own.”
 Fournier, a 10-year veteran of the sheriff’s office, has been put on paid administrative leave pending the outcome of the investigation.

 When questioned if the officer had any issues prior to the high school incident, Lopez, without elaborating, responded that Fournier “does not have any previous record of misconduct, other than minor property damage.”
 When pressed, he waved off the questioner.

 While it is not clear from the short video what led up to the incident, Lopez said the disruption occurred at a school function where “the student was not complying with lawful commands” and “went after” another student.
 Lopez said the situation escalated from there.
 The situation was violently escalated, however, by Fournier when he, without cause, slammed the student onto the concrete walkway.